 - Garlic – a small clove, or half a normal sized one, chopped a little (just to make it easier to pound in the mortar)

 - Olive oil – about 3 tablespoons

 - Lemon juice (from a fresh lemon!) – about 1 -2 teaspoons (depending on your taste)

 - Either use a pestle and mortar throughout or do step 1 in a food processor (I have tried to make this recipe completely in a food processor and found that I needed to do the later steps in the pestle and mortar anyway.
 It never seems to break up the leaves enough for me – they stick round the edges of the processor and under the blade and still need pounding.
 However, you may have a better performing food processor than I do though!)

-- Pulse the leaves and the walnuts together in the processor or pound them together in the mortar (you may need to do this in batches if your mortar is small)
+- Pulse the leaves, garlic and the walnuts together in the processor or pound them together in the mortar (you may need to do this in batches if your mortar is small)

 - Add the salt and two tablespoons of the oil and bash together in the mortar.
 Add more oil to loosen the consistency as required

 - Add the parmesan and muddle together with the pestle

 - Add a teaspoon of the lemon juice, muddle again and taste – add more salt and/or lemon juice as needed